A4-Tacks/timg/README.md

 # Info
 crate: <https://crates.io/crates/timg>

-Due to the current implementation of reading one character at a time being unavailable on Windows, it may result in the software being unavailable or not meeting expectations on Windows.
+Due to the current implementation of the software reading one character at a time appearing to be unavailable on Windows systems, it may result in the software being unavailable or not meeting your expectations when running on Windows systems.